ldyosc/todo/README.md

 - API Routes and optional GraphQL API
 - Client-side form validation and error handling

-- Deployed version not able to write on Vercel so the next step is to change the database to MongoDB
+- Deployed version not able to write on Vercel so the next step is to change the database
 - Vercel (and most serverless hosts) have a read-only filesystem at runtime, so changes to tasks.json won’t work after deployment

 - example query: